 When you thaw the tofu, you’ll see just how much water comes out.
 I usually press my tofu to get rid of some of the water so it can absorb other flavors better, but the amount of water that drains out of frozen tofu is crazy!
 Frozen tofu also acts kind of like a sponge, so it can absorb sauces/marinades really well.
 Plus it makes the tofu juicy and flavorful in every bite.

-This tofu karaage is so simple and delicious to make; the hardest part is remembering to freeze your tofu the day before.
-After that you thaw it (which can easily be done in the microwave), marinate for ~15 minutes, coat in flour/potato starch, then pop in your air-fryer and 15 minutes later you’ll have crispy golden perfection (that will probably be gone in less time than it took to make).
+This tofu karaage is so simple and delicious to make; the hardest part waiting for the tofu to freeze and thaw twice.
+After it’s thawed, marinate for 10 minutes, coat in flour/potato starch, then pop in your air-fryer and 15 minutes later you’ll have crispy golden perfection (that will probably be gone in less time than it took to make).
 I made 3 batches last week, all on different days, because as soon as they were made I gobbled them all up.
 I should probably start learning how to make my own tofu.

-I hope you love this tofu as much as I do!
-If you do try it out, be sure to tag me in your photos on instagram @ellielikes.cooking and leave a comment down below.
-I love seeing your recreations and am always open to feedback 🙂 Happy cooking!
+I hope I’ve inspired you to make this vegan karaage!
+If you try it out, don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave a comment/star rating down below!
+I love seeing all of your tasty recreations 🙂 Happy cooking! ♡

 Vegan Air-Fryer Karaage